ChrisPJohn/SolastaModApi/README.md

         .SetGuiPresentation(controlPresentation)
         .AddFeatureAtLevel(arcaneControlAffinity, 2)
         .AddFeatureAtLevel(arcaneForceAffinity, 6)
-        // BaseDefinitionBuilder<T> implements AddToDB which puts your Definition in the correct database
+        // BaseDefinitionBuilder<T> implements AddToDB which puts your Definition
-        // and then returns the CharacterSubclassDefinition
+        // in the correct database (or databases) and then returns the CharacterSubclassDefinition .AddToDB();
-        .AddToDB();
 ```
 Note that if you called AddToDB() above a second time an exception would be thrown.